 What Is Slab?

 The slab is an important structural element that is constructed to create horizontal or flat surfaces such as roofs, floors, decks, and ceilings.
-A slab has generally some thickness and it is supported by other structural elements like RCC columns, RCC beams, walls, or the ground surface.

 The slab is made up of cement concrete with top and bottom surfaces are parallel or near so.
 The depth of a concrete slab is very small compared to its span or length.